serenity-is/docs/serene_tour/localization.md

 }
 ```

-There are also other similar JSON files in the `wwwroot/Scripts/site/texts` folder, with default translations for the Serene interface:
+There are also similar JSON files in the `texts/resources` folder, with default translations for the Serene interface:

 - site.texts.de.json
-- site.texts.invariant.json
+- site.texts.es.json
 - site.texts.tr.json

 > It is recommended to transfer your translations from user.texts.xx.json files to site.texts.xx.json files before publishing.
 You can also keep them under version control this way, if ``App_Data` folder is ignored.